silverailscolo/ejb/_posts/en-us/2024-04-19-reading-exif-in-jekyll.md

   - software
 ---

-As I am migrating this site to Jekyll / GitHub pages, I am integrating data that was separate (and under the hood) up to now.
+As I was migrating this site to Jekyll / GitHub pages, I am integrating data that was separate (and under the hood) up to now.
 That requires a bit of scripting, with minimal re-entry of stuff.

 An important example are my pictures, that I once managed in [Extensis Portfolio](https://www.extensis.com/portfolio), and later as separate files on a local HD.